DTV Daniel Television

 And by early, we mean before 9 a.m.
 You may not think you’re ready to drink beer at 9 a.m., but after getting ready, seeing everyone else in their trachten, and smelling all the delicious food…you’ll be ready for a beer.

-Plus, when you arrive that early, the tents aren’t packed yet, so the morning is a bit more relaxed.
+When you arrive early, the tents aren’t packed yet, so the morning is a bit more relaxed.
 It’ll be easier to order beer and food, and you can prepare yourself for the shenanigans that will ensue.

 Because shenanigans will ensue.